Work assessment allowance (AAP)

 It must be possible for your ability to work to improve

-- Treatment.
 For example, this may be psychological treatment, physiotherapy, or follow-up by your GP.

-- Follow-up by NAV.
 For example, this may be advice and guidance from NAV Technical Aids Centre or NAV Work Advice, dialogue with your NAV advisor regarding facilitation options and the possibility of continuing in your job.

 You are entitled to sickness benefits for 52 weeks.
 If you are approaching the end of your 52-week sickness benefit period and you are still ill, you must apply for AAP yourself.
 You will not receive AAP automatically.
 The earliest you can receive AAP is from and including the day you submit your application.